 Don't expect to encounter any major crime when visiting Brisbane.
 However, as with any large city, you should take precautions.
 Stay alert when walking around unfamiliar areas, especially at night.

 While you won't have to worry about the threat of serious crime when visiting Queensland's capital, don't forget about another, often forgotten danger: the sun.
 Because of Brisbane's subtropical location, it's easy to get burned quickly – even on overcast days.
 Remember to wear sunscreen and a brimmed hat if you're out and about.

 The best way to get around Brisbane is by public transportation.
-Thanks to the combination of buses, ferries and trains operated by TransLink, the central business district and outer suburbs are easy to reach.
-You can even take a train from the Brisbane Airport (BNE) to the central business district.
-(The airport is located about 10 miles northeast of the downtown area.)
-You can also rely on your own two feet to get around the city.
+Thanks to the combination of buses, ferries, trams and trains operated by TransLink, the central business district and outer suburbs are easy to reach.
+You can even take a train from the Brisbane Airport (BNE) to the central business district via the city's Airtrain system.
+(The airport is located about 11 miles northeast of the downtown area.)
+Or, rely on your own two feet to get around the city.
 Brisbane's compact size lends itself well to biking and walking, especially along the many paths that follow the river's winding curves.
 Only rent a car if you plan to drive to Brisbane's outer regions, like Moreton Bay or the Redlands; you won't need your own set of wheels with this city's reliable public transportation.